rhaiscript/book/src/tools/rhai-doc.md

-The Rhai Script Documentation Tool, `rhai-doc`, takes a source directory and scans for Rhai script files (recursively), building a web-based documentation site for all functions defined.
-Documentation is taken from [MarkDown] [doc-comments] on the functions.
+The Rhai Script Documentation Tool, `rhai-doc`, takes a source directory and scans for Rhai script files (recursively), building a web-based documentation site for all [functions] defined.

+Documentation is taken from [MarkDown]-formatted [doc-comments] on the [functions].

 Author: [`@semirix`](https://github.com/semirix)